eventide-project/docs/user-guide/consumers.md

 By default, the position is written every 100 messages.
 The value in controlled using the consumer's `position_update_interval`.

-### Position Stream and the Identifier Macro
+### Position Stream and the Consumer Identifier

 The consumer writes the position to a stream derived from the name of the stream that a consumer is started with.
 For example, if a consumer is started with a stream named `account:command`, then the position is recorded in a stream named `account:command+position`.

-The name of the position stream can be specialized by specifying a stream name qualifier with the `identifier` macro.
+The name of the position stream can be specialized by specifying a stream name qualifier with the `identifier` macro, or with the `identifier` parameter of the start method.

 ``` ruby
 class Consumer